-Tools with metal blades can be useful in removing mud and hair, but they can also uncomfortably scrape the skin of sensitive horses and fray the hairs of the coat.
-With regular use, the coat may appear dull and not lay flat.
-Microabrasions of the skin can create entry points for bacteria to fester and can encourage skin infections, especially for immunocompromised horses.
+Tools with metal blades can be useful in removing mud and hair, but they can also uncomfortably scrape the skin causing a horse discomfort, and fraying the hairs.
+With regular use, the coat may appear dull and not lie flat.
+Microabrasions of the skin can create entry points for bacteria to fester and can encourage skin infections, especially for immuno-compromised horses.
 Brushing a horse with a skin infection then spreads the infection over the body, and can be transferred via the brush to other horses.
-Instead of risking skin and hair damage, stick with grooming tools that are safe, gentle and easy to sanitize.
+Instead of risking skin and hair damage, stick with grooming tools that are safe, gentle and easy to sanitize, like the StripHair Gentle Groomer by Betty's Best.
 Wash your brushes regularly to reduce risk of spreading pathogens to your horses.

 Comments will be approved before showing up.